kwassarman/Chem308/Linear_Algebra.md

 $$\begin{pmatrix} x_1\\x_2\\ \vdots \\x_n
 \end{pmatrix}$$

-Vectors can be represented in Matlab by the following code:
-ADD CODE

 Different operations can be done on vectors. *Scalar multiplication* takes the product of each element in the vector and the scalar,

 $$c\begin{pmatrix} x_1\\x_2\\ \vdots \\x_n